Jose Faustino Jr.: Chief of Staff of the Armed Forces of the Philippines

 In July 2021, Faustino was appointed as the 56th Chief of Staff of the Armed Forces of the Philippines by President Rodrigo Duterte, again succeeding General Cirilito Sobejana.
 As chief, he proposed the creation of the Center for Preventing and Countering Violent Extremism, which would aim to further assist the armed forces' study on extremism and terrorism, and craft measures to prevent their ideologies from spreading throughout the country and the region.
 His appointment and concurring promotion to the rank of general was approved by the Commission on Appointments in September 2021.
 Faustino retired from military service in November 2021 in compliance to the mandatory retirement at the age of 56.

-Secretary of National Defense (2022–present)
+Secretary of National Defense (2022–2023)

 Appointment

-In June 2022, President Ferdinand Marcos Jr named Faustino Senior Undersecretary of the Department of National Defense.
+In June 2022, President Bongbong Marcos named Faustino Senior Undersecretary of the Department of National Defense.
 Republic Act No. 11709, Section 18 bans the appointment of a retired military officer as Secretary of National Defense within one year from the date of their retirement.
 The retired general is expected to assume the position of secretary in November 2022, pending confirmation from the Commission on Appointments.
 In the absence of a secretary, Senior Undersecretary Faustino is designated as officer-in-charge of the Department of National Defense.